cieslarmichal/faker-cxx/README.md

 ## Dependencies

 - GTest (set `BUILD_TESTING=OFF` CMake flag to disable this dependency)
-- fmt (only for compilers that don't support std::format)

 In order to use external dependencies installed in your system, you can set the `USE_SYSTEM_DEPENDENCIES` CMake flag to `ON`.